The Office of Equity and Civil Rights has three civilian entities under its umbrella that handle police accountability for Baltimore City.

 The Administrative Charging Committee (ACC) is a body of five civilian members, including the Chair of the PAB and four other community members, who review the investigations for the complaints filed with the PAB and decide on disciplinary outcomes.

 The Civilian Review Board (CRB) has concurrent jurisdiction with the PAB, receiving complaints of police misconduct and assigning independent civilian investigators to cases.
-By law, the CRB is limited to investigate only complaints of abusive language, harassment, false arrest, false imprisonment, and excessive force that are filed on a signed, CRB-approved complaint form within one year of the incident.
+By law, the CRB is limited to investigating only complaints of abusive language, harassment, false arrest, false imprisonment, and excessive force that are filed on a signed, CRB-approved complaint form within one year of the incident.
 The CRB is separate from the PAB and ACC, providing additional civilian oversight on the cases filed directly with the CRB.